Leenie/ansible-universe/README.md

   * `predicate`, the callback — taking a `play`argument — used to do the actual check;

-Appendix: Ansible Good Practices
+Appendix: Ansible Best Practices
 --------------------------------

-Ansible Inc. has published a first set of [good practices][1] online, be sure to read them first.
+Ansible Inc. has published a first set of [best practices][1] online, be sure to read them first.
 The practices discussed here are complementing those official ones.

 ### P1.
 Playbook Interface